What Are The 10 Undiscovered Islands?

 Palmerston

-Iran claims to possess an undiscovered desert island in the Caspian Sea located 498 miles west of Baku and west of the Azerbaijani coast — however remote its location, there are no reports or photographs proving this claim.
+Volcanic rock composes Palmerston Island, rising above 100 feet into a mountain ridge.
+Iran claims to possess an undiscovered desert island in the Caspian Sea located 498 miles west of Baku and west of the Azerbaijani coast — however remote its location, no reports or photographs prove this claim.

 Satellite photos show a peninsula with buildings and roads jutting out from a large oval-shaped island where at least 10 buildings were spotted lined up next to each other along two narrow strips of land that are distinguishable in the photos.